blackhaj/overwrap/README.md

 # Overwrap

-An extension to overwrite the wrapping symbols of some selected text.
+An extension to overwrite the wrapping symbols of selected text.
 Has your selected text got double quotes but you need backticks?
 Overwrap can help.

 ## Features